Emma Adams Wedding Photography

 The Practical Side

-Once you have booked me for your special day, I will contact you both about 1-2 months before your wedding date and again confirm the booking.
-We would also arrange to meet up sometime between then and the wedding day to confirm the schedule for your day and the photography plan.
+Once you have booked me for your special day, I will contact you both about 1 month before your wedding date.
+We would arrange to meet up sometime between then and the wedding day to confirm the schedule for your day and the photography plan.

 - testing the travel times and driving the routes, including checking postcodes, distance, any road works or diversions